Aaryan9958/Craigslist-Forum-Mining-Analytics-System-using-NLP/README.md

 └─ README.md
 ```

-> Tip: Keep very large files out of git using `.gitignore` or Git LFS.
-By default, `models/*.pkl` and `data/*` are ignored.
-You can remove those lines if you want to track them.

----

 ## 🧠 Project Overview

 Craigslist hosts public forums (Feedback, Flag Help, Help Desk) with rich user comments.
 This project mines those discussions to surface **sentiment, recurring pain points, and themes** so product & moderation teams can prioritize fixes and improvements.